Sequential OB-6 | 150 custom sounds

 LOVE IT OR SELL IT

 The OB-6 is an interesting example in the synth world.
-If I say that I’ve seen a lot of people instantaneously falling in love with it since day one, I won’t be saying anything original.
+If I tell you I’ve seen a lot of people instantaneously falling in love with it since day one, I won’t be saying anything original.
 You probably know this and you probably know some of those people yourself.
-But what’s more interesting is that I’ve also heard about quite a number of people – more than in any other synth case – who were very disappointed with it.
+What’s more interesting is that I’ve also heard about quite a number of people – more than in any other synth case – who had been very disappointed with it.

-Now that I’ve explored the Prophet-6 and the OB-6 and many more modern models, I can confidently say that my definition of “real vinatge analogs born again” is met not by Sequential synths, but by synths like Korg Prologue or Arturia Matrixbrute.
-If you want that extra piece of dirt, that genuine gritty-ness and instability, in my opinion Korg and Arturia are unsurpassable.
+Now that I’ve explored the Prophet-6, the Trigon-6 and the OB-6 and many more contemporary models, I can confidently say that my definition of “real vintage analogs born again” is met not by Sequential synths, but by synths like Korg Prologue or Arturia Matrixbrute / Polybrute.
+If you want that extra piece of dirt, that genuine gritty-ness and instability, in my opinion Korg and Arturia are unsurpassed.
 The OB-6 and the Prophet-6 do have a couple of engine features to spice up the sound, but it’s always a “hi-fi” dirt & drift, if you know what I mean.
 In this respect these polite & stable synths are somewhat underwhelming.
+The big positive hype around these synths is well-deserved because they are great-sounding, easy-to-use instruments, but in this context it’s easy to understand why some people who have certain expectations get disappointed.

 THE OBERHEIM SOUND